-William “Bill” Tilghman (1854-1924) – Bill Tilghman was born in Fort Dodge, Iowa on July 4, 1854.
+Bill was born in Fort Dodge, Iowa on July 4, 1854, to William and Amanda Shepherd Tilghman.
 He moved with his family later to a homestead in Atchison, Kansas.
-At the age of 15, he left home and became a buffalo hunter, which quickly brought him into conflict with the Indians, resulting in a skirmish in September, 1872, in which he killed seven Cheyenne brave.
+At the age of 15, he left home and became a buffalo hunter, which quickly brought him into conflict with Indians, resulting in a skirmish in September 1872, in which he killed seven Cheyenne braves.
 In 1874, he narrowly escaped being lynched after he was falsely accused of murdering a man in Granada, Colorado.
-Though a life long teetotaler, he opened a saloon in Dodge City, Kansas in 1875 and soon accepted an offer from Bat Masterson to become a deputy sheriff.
-In 1889, he established a homestead at Guthrie, Oklahoma and was soon appointed as a U.S. Deputy Marshal.
+Though a lifelong teetotaler, he opened a saloon in Dodge City, Kansas in 1875 and soon accepted an offer from Bat Masterson to become a deputy sheriff.
+In 1889, he established a homestead at Guthrie, Oklahoma, and was soon appointed as a U.S. Deputy Marshal.